What is EV/EBIT?

 Each company has a different amount of D&A expense, with the expense being lower for the first two companies, given the reduced capital intensity.

-Clearly, the third company is an outlier due to it substantially greater D&A expense.
+Clearly, the third company is an outlier due to its substantially greater D&A expense.

-Note how the EV / EBIT does NOT differ much from the EV / EBITDA multiples for the first two companies, as those two companies are less capital intensive.
+Note how the multiples are not too different for the first two companies, as those two companies are less capital intensive.

-Based on the range of EV / EBIT multiple we just calculated, the company characterized by high capital intensity (and incurs more D&A) is an outlier, and is less useful as a point of comparison versus the other two.
+Based on the range provided, the company characterized by high capital intensity (and incurs more D&A) is an outlier, and is less useful as a point of comparison versus the other two.

-In conclusion, oftentimes equity analysts and investors use the EV/EBITDA multiple, which excludes the impact of D&A.
+Equity analysts and investors often use the EV/EBITDA multiple, which excludes the impact of D&A.